bergos/bergnet.org/source/_posts/ligand-binding-deep-learning.md

 Also other colleagues ask me than: Why hasn't somebody else already implemented it?
 How good does it perform compared to existing solutions?
 The result looked pretty good, but I didn't found any test dataset to benchmark it against other methods.
-Also it was just a spare time project.
+Also it was just a spare time project at that time.
-But we will use the generic framework for payed projects in the future.
 All that delayed the release for such a long time.
 But now, after similar approaches showed up, I'd like to say:

 **Don't be afraid of ideas which are very different to current state of the art technology, especially if you are working in the field of deep learning!**

+Parts of this project now moved from my spare time to something we will support with the company I'm CTO for, [Zazuko GmbH](http://zazuko.com/).
+We have plans of using deep learning in other contexts as well, for example entity linking.
+If you need any support in deep learning and linked data, don't hesitate to [contact us](mailto:info@zazuko.com?subject=Keras/Gaia)!

 I expect much better results with a database which contains much more entries about molecules which don't bind to a receptor.
 But usually such data doesn't get published.